-Analysis | Oops, I Accidentally Created A Mini SPAC Meme Stock
+Analysis | Oops, I Accidentally Created a Mini SPAC Meme Stock

 Whatever it is, there’s certainly a lot of speculating, as opposed to long-term “investing,” going on here.
 Some 36 million shares of eFFECTOR Therapeutics Inc. shares changed hands on Sept.
 8. To put that number in context, only around half a million of its SPAC shares weren’t redeemed.
 Shares of the cancer drug company doubled that day.

-AMC and Gamestop were both able to take advantage of their surging market value by issuing cheap stock.
-However, these former SPACs may struggle do similar because if they do, that changes the “low float,” and shares would presumably fall again.
+AMC and GameStop were both able to take advantage of their surging market value by issuing cheap stock.
+However, these former SPACs may struggle do similarly because if they do, that changes the “low float,” and shares would presumably fall again.

 Indeed, most of these unusual price spikes will surely fizzle out relatively quickly as additional stock (such as so-called PIPE shares — a separate pot of institutional cash that usually accompanies a SPAC merger) becomes tradable.
 In short, low floats won’t remain low forever.